-If we had been scared to make the change, we’d probably still be getting a lot of session in the Design School.
-But we wouldn’t have helped anywhere near the amount of people we have to this date.
+If we had been scared to make the change, we’d probably still be getting a lot of sessions in the Design School.
+But we wouldn’t have helped anywhere near the number of people we have to this date.

 But, what did we learn as a blog?

 - Do your research: Without it, you’re going in blind.
 With it, your results can be extraordinary.